AshRouth/SOC/_motions/Green Party of England and Wales is an Ecosocialist Party.markdown

 Capitalism is incompatible with a just society and a sustainable future.
 The exploitation of people and the planet, necessitated by capitalism, is fundamentally contradictory with Green principles; there can be no sustainable society under a system which is defined by constant growth.

-Socialism would put people at the heart of [Note from SOC - Synopsis word limit reached]
+Socialism would put people at the heart of

+Note from SOC - Synopsis word limit reached
+{:.alert .d-inline-block .alert-primary}

 ## Motion